KristianLN/Thesis_UCPH/README.md

 Is there an information-wise improvement in considering different aggregation horizons?

+Reference: (Brownlees and Gallo, 2006)[url:https://ieeexplore.ieee.org/abstract/document/1380003]

+The state of the research is provided below, by showcasing a history of working plans with deadlines.

-A rough working plan are found below (Latest to-do first):
+# History of Working Plans (Latest to-do first):

 * Data Cleaning – based on the slides of Asger Lunde.
   * Implement dynamic aggregation